-- infrastructure, community assets and assets under construction depreciated historical cost - council dwellings fair value, determined using the basis of existing use value for social housing (EUV-SH) - all other assets fair value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV).
+- infrastructure, community assets and assets under construction depreciated historical cost - council dwellings current value, determined using the basis of existing use value for social housing (EUV-SH) - surplus assets fair value, estimated at the highest and best use from a market participant's perspective - all other assets current value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV).

-Roads built by Developers are only adopted by the Council under s38 Highways Adoption Agreements under which the roads need to be constructed to a specified standard.
+Roads built by Developers are only adopted by the Authority under s38 Highways Adoption Agreements under which the roads need to be constructed to a specified standard.
 These roads are included at nil cost unless there is any subsequent capital investment on such assets.
 They will then be held at depreciated historical cost.

-Where there is no market-based evidence of fair value because of the specialist nature of an asset, depreciated replacement cost (DRC) is used as an estimate of fair value.
+Where there is no market-based evidence of current value because of the specialist nature of an asset, depreciated replacement cost (DRC) is used as an estimate of current value.

-Where non-property assets have short useful lives or low values (or both), depreciated historical cost basis is used as a proxy for fair value.
+Where non-property assets have short useful lives or low values (or both), depreciated historical cost basis is used as a proxy for current value.

-Assets included in the Balance Sheet at fair value are revalued sufficiently regularly to ensure that their carrying amount is not materially different from their fair value at the year-end, but as a minimum every five years.
+Assets included in the Balance Sheet at current value are revalued sufficiently regularly to ensure that their carrying amount is not materially different from their current value at the year-end, but as a minimum every five years.